PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: NIR properties of ONC disks

 \subsection{Paschen $\alpha$ intensity}

-We derive the Pa $\alpha$ intensity for all the sources that are not saturated in the F187N and F182M filters, combining the NIRCam images from the GTO and \textit{PDRs4All} program datasets.
-We use the equation from \citet{Chown2025_calibration} (cf. Equation~\ref{eq:recipes_lines}) and the flux extracted in Section~\ref{sect:SED} to derive the Pa $\alpha$ intensity.
+We derived the Pa $\alpha$ intensity for all the sources that are not saturated in the F187N and F182M filters, combining the NIRCam images from the GTO and \textit{PDRs4All} program datasets.
+We used the equation from \citet{Chown2025_calibration} (cf. Equation~\ref{eq:recipes_lines}) and the flux extracted in Section~\ref{sect:SED} to derive the Pa $\alpha$ intensity.

 Fig.~\ref{fig:measure_vs_dist}\textbf{C} shows the Pa $\alpha$ intensity ($I_{\rm Pa\alpha}$) of the ONC disks as a function of the projected distance to the ionizing source.
 We observe a decrease in the Pa $\alpha$ intensity with increasing projected distance to the ionizing source.
-The associated pearson coefficient is $R = 0.77\pm0.02$.
+The associated Pearson coefficient is $R = 0.77\pm0.02$.
 180-218 is a clear outsider, with a Pa $\alpha$ intensity $\sim 10^2$ times lower than expected based on the observed trend.
 Its SED (cf. Fig~\ref{fig:SED_proplyds}) indicates a flux at 1.87~\textmu{}m lower than the continuum, suggesting an over subtraction of the background.
 The Pa $\alpha$ image Fig.~\ref{fig:Paschen_images} and the F187N image Fig.~\ref{fig:HC182} of 180-218 show a bright structure close to the source, which contributes to the estimated background flux and leads to this over-subtraction.